Kozhuvalloor

-Kozhuvallur (Kozhuvalloor) is a small village in the Chengannur taluk of Alappuzha district in India.
+Kozhuvallur (Kozhuvalloor) is a small village in the Chengannur taluk of Alappuzha district in Kerala, India.
+An ancient Devi temple dedicated to Baghvathy is located here.
 It is situated about 10 km south of the town of Chengannur and about 8 km northwest of Pandalam.
 The road to Kozhuvallur from Chengannur deviates at Chammathu Mukku Junction on the Chengannur-Mavelikkara Road before Kodukulanji.
 From the Pandalam side, the road to Kozhuvalloor branches at Kulanada on the Main Central (MC) Road.
 Administratively, Kozhuvalloor lies under the jurisdiction of Mulakkuzha Panchayat.
 It is separated from the nearby Venmony village by a large strip of paddy field called Changapadam.
-The physical features of the area follow the typical midland geographical pattern of Kerala, consisting of lush vegetation, fertile wet fields, and hilly terrain.
+The physical features of the area follow the typical midland geographical pattern of Kerala, comprising lush vegetation, fertile wet fields, and hilly terrain.

-Demographics

-The name Kozhuvalloor may be described as signifying a "Village of Peasants".
-Indeed, the village has a significant population of farmers and is famous for good quality betel leaf, arecanut, banana, rubber and tapioca.
-In addition to farming, many villagers have traveled to the Gulf countries after the Gulf boom to make their living, and many younger residents have joined the Indian Army and Border Security Force.

-The western side of Kozhuvalloor is a comparatively affluent area, and has recently been settled predominantly by Syrian Christians from Venmony and Kodukulanji.
-Hindus form the majority in the eastern regions of the village.
-The village's castes include Nair, Ezhava, Viswakarma, Pulaya, and Kurava.